mirianfonkam/MirianFonkam/README.md

-# Hello World 🌍, this is Mírian 💚
+# Hello World 🌍!
+I'm Mírian 💚

 Welcome to my universe!
 Here you can find some of my projects and codes I like ⭐.
 I am embarking on journey to becoming an ✨app dev✨.
-Would you like to follow me 🚀?
-I am glad that, in this immense constellation 🌌 of codes, we (somehow) managed to cross paths.
+Would you like to join me 🚀?
+I am glad that, in this immense constellation 🌌 of codes, we managed to (somehow) cross paths.

-## Find out more about me 🌐
+#### Find out more about me 🌐

 <a href="https://www.linkedin.com/in/mirianfonkam/" target="_blank" >
   LinkedIn